Karamatullah Khan

-Ustad Karamatullah Khan (17 May 1917 – 3 December 1977) was an Indian tabla player who specialized in the Farrukhabad tradition of Hindustani Classical music.
+Karamatullah Khan (17 May 1917 – 3 December 1977) was an Indian tabla player who specialised in the Farrukhabad tradition of Hindustani Classical music.
 He is known as an icon of the Farrukhabad gharana, a prolific creator of tabla compositions, a soloist (which was novel at the time), and an accompanist to many celebrated instrumentalists and vocalists of the 20th century.

 Background

 Khan was born to an extensive family of musicians from the Farrukhabad gharana and represented its thirty-second generation.
 His father and guru was acclaimed tabla maestro Masit Khan.

 After formative years in Rampur, where his family were court musicians, Khan became the court musician to the Maharaja of Raigarh.

 Legacy

 Khan is credited with popularizing tabla in West Bengal.

 He was conferred the Sangeet Natak Akademi Award in 1976 for his contributions to music.

 Personal life

 Khan's son and disciple, Sabir Khan, is also a tabla maestro.